 The survey adds to evidence that informal work has been increasingly prevalent in the U.S. economy, a trend further exacerbated by the pandemic, social media and remote work.

 The job eliminations arrive after CEO Mark Zuckerberg sought to reassure workers that he didn’t “anticipate more layoffs” after the company slashed 11,000 jobs—roughly 13 percent of its workforce—in November.

 Jerome Powell’s remarks followed the government’s blockbuster report last week that employers added 517,000 jobs in January, nearly double December’s gain.
 The unemployment rate fell to its lowest level in 53 years, 3.4%.

 Employers are holding on to their workers despite the Federal Reserve’s efforts to slow the economy and tamp down inflation.

 The U.S. labor market showed little sign of slowing last month, maintaining a surprisingly robust pace despite a slowdown in the tech industry.

 Applications for unemployment benefits are a proxy for layoffs, and viewed with other employment data, shows that American workers are enjoying extraordinary job security at the moment, despite an economy with some glaring weaknesses.

-The number of Americans collecting unemployment benefits fell last week to the lowest level since Richard Nixon was president.
+The number of Americans applying for unemployment benefits rose last week to the highest level since August but still remains low by historic standards.